Linear forest

-In graph theory, a branch of mathematics, a linear forest is a kind of forest formed from the disjoint union of path graphs.
-It is an undirected graph with no cycles in which every vertex has degree at most two.
-Linear forests are the same thing as claw-free forests.
-They are the graphs whose Colin de Verdière graph invariant is at most 1.
+In graph theory, a branch of mathematics, a linear forest is a kind of forest where each component is a path graph, or a disjoint union of nontrivial paths.
+Equivalently, it is an acyclic and claw-free graph.
+An acyclic graph where every vertex has degree 0, 1, or 2 is a linear forest.
+An undirected graph has Colin de Verdière graph invariant at most 1 if and only if it is a (node-)disjoint union of paths, i.e. it is linear.
+Any linear forest is a subgraph of the path graph with the same number of vertices.

+Extensions to the notation

+According to Habib and Peroche, a k-linear forest consists of paths of k or fewer nodes each.

+According to Burr and Roberts, an (n, j)-linear forest has n vertices and j of its component paths have an odd number of vertices.

+According to Faudree et al., a (k, t)-linear or (k, t, s)-linear forest has k edges, and t components of which s are single vertices; s is omitted if its value is not critical.

+Derived concepts

 The linear arboricity of a graph is the minimum number of linear forests into which the graph can be partitioned.
 For a graph of maximum degree $\Delta$, the linear arboricity is always at least $\lceil\Delta/2\rceil$, and it is conjectured that it is always at most $\lfloor(\Delta+1)/2\rfloor$.

 A linear coloring of a graph is a proper graph coloring in which the induced subgraph formed by each two colors is a linear forest.
 The linear chromatic number of a graph is the smallest number of colors used by any linear coloring.
 The linear chromatic number is at most proportional to $\Delta^{3/2}$, and there exist graphs for which it is at least proportional to this quantity.